If you are interested in studying abroad at the University of Winchester please see the information below.View content

 The Erasmus exchange is open to students from European institutions with which we have a bilateral agreement.

 Normally students must be at least 18 years of age on 31 December of the year of admission.
-Students should be registered on a recognised programme of student at a university of higher education institution
+Students should be registered on a recognised programme of study at a university of higher education institution

 How and when to apply?